thomasclarke1969/documentation/ios/integration/identities.md

 # Identity

 The `LYRIdentity` class represents a synchronized user identity model from an application's own provider to the Layer platform.
 Identities can be created via extension of the [authentication handshake](/docs/ios/integration/authentication) or via [Platform API](/docs/platform/).
+All `LYRConversation` `participants` and `LYRMessage` `sender` objects are of type `LYRIdentity`, with a minimum of property `userID`.
+All additional identity information is synchronized to the client when available.

 ## Following

-All `LYRConversation` `participants` and `LYRMessage` `sender` objects are of type `LYRIdentity`, with a minimum of property `userID`.
-All followed identity's properties updated via authentication handshake or Platform API are synchronized to the clients.
+UserIDs can be followed to receive identity updates when they change on the platform.
 Conversation participants are already implicitly followed and cannot be explicitly unfollowed.
 Non-conversation participant identities can be explicitly followed by calling `LYRClient` method `followUserIDs:error:` and unfollowed via `unfollowedUserIDs:error:`.
-Following a userID ensures the client synchronizes new identity information for the associated identity.
+This is useful for presenting a list of identities a user can begin a new conversation with, without relying on an external user management system.

 ```objectivec
 // Follow a userID to create a queryable `LYRIdentity` object that receives updates via Platform API